mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 The input parameters are the following:
 * **Data Object** – entity object from which you want to extract the placeholder tokens
 * **Email account** – email account consisting of outgoing email configuration
-* **Email template** – email template from which email message object is created and to be sent
+* **Email template** – email template from which email message object is created and sent
 * **Queued** – when *true*, email message will be stored in the **EmailMessage** entity with status as **QUEUED** queued and user can sent it later using scheduled event or future.
 You can use microflow **SE_SendQueuedEmails** to create scheduled events.

 ### 4.4 Signed and Encrypted Emails